sourcegraph/about/content/blogposts/2024/using-batch-changes-via-graphql-api.md

 **API Execution Procedure**

-Once the batch specification is complete, the next phase is to start writing code to create and execute the Batch Change.
+Once the batch specification is complete, the next phase is to write code to create and execute the batch change.
 The steps below are the GraphQL APIs that need to be carried out either in the code or in the [Sourcegraph GraphQL API Console](https://sourcegraph.com/docs/api/graphql#api-console).

 1. Get the Namespace ID
 2. Create the Batch Change Object